Image Credits: Chesky/shutterstock.com

 - Particle Swarm Optimization is a popular algorithm used for modeling swarm robotics.
 This algorithm is based on the idea that there are repeated sampling solutions to the problem set.

 - The algorithm works by introducing the problem to a swarm sample.
-Each swarm sample (particle) offers a different solution to the problem using stochiastic optimization (a method used to generate random variability).
+Each swarm sample (particle) offers a different solution to the problem using stochastic optimization (a method used to generate random variability).
 Upon locating the problem, each particle to the swarm records this solution as the most reliable solution at that particular point.
 The optimum particle in place then tracks the particle that recorded the best overall solution to the problem.
-The best solution is adopted by the neighboring.
+The best solution is adopted by the neighbors.

 Figure 2.
 Robot-to-robot interaction.
 In this test video, robots spin in a circle and switch on their LED light when detecting another robot.
 When encountering an obstacle, an ePuck signals infrared signals.
 In the event of a robot approaching a wall (an obstacle in this situation), the robot will know to turn around and move in the opposite direction.